Quantum Populations near Black-Hole Singularities: Microp dia

 Before closing the microp\ae dia, let us briefly discuss the asymptotic diagnostics of Noether charges.
-The $U(1)$-current density is $j=\Phi^* P \Phi - c.c.$, where $P$ denotes the four-momentum.
-Projecting the current density onto $U$, we find the following scaling relation for the charge density $\rho$ localized on $\Sigma_{\varepsilon\tau}$: $\rho(\varepsilon\tau)\cong \rho(t_*) (t_*/\varepsilon\tau)^{3/2}$, which formally diverges as $\Sigma_0$ is approached.
-Physical measurements of the charge $Q(\varepsilon\tau)$, however, are fine.
-In fact $Q(\varepsilon\tau)=Q(t_*)$, where $t_*$ denotes a fiducial time in the asymptotic regime.
-Thus black-holes cannot be discharged through the geodesic singularity $\Sigma_0$ bordering on their interiors.
+Let $\Phi:\mathcal{B}\rightarrow\mathbb{C}$ carry a $U(1)$ charge.
+The four-dimensional $U(1)$ current density is $j=i(\Phi^* P \Phi - c.c.)$, where $P$ denotes the four-momentum operator.
+Projecting the current density onto $U$ from before, we find the following scaling relation for the charge density $\rho$ localized on $\Sigma_{\varepsilon\tau}$: $\rho(\varepsilon\tau)\cong \rho(t_*) (t_*/\varepsilon\tau)^{3/2}$, which formally diverges as $\Sigma_{0^+}$ is approached.
+Physical measurements of the charge $Q(\varepsilon\tau)$, however, yield a finite result.
+In fact $Q(\varepsilon\tau)=Q(t_*)$.
+Black holes cannot be discharged through the geodesic singularity bordering on $\Sigma_{0^+}$.
 Any active information sink would necessarily lead to charge depletion.
 Note that this discussion of asymptotic charge conservation is fully based on local physics inside black holes, and no reference to the usual global characterization in the exterior is made.